Washburn CTH E closed for rail crossing repairs

-Washburn County Highway Commissioner Brian Danielsen announced that County Road E in Bass Lake township south of Beaver Lake Road will be totally closed to traffic from Wednesday Dec.
-9 through Friday Dec.
-11 to allow the Canadian National Railroad to make repairs to their railroad crossing on CTH E.
+Washburn County Highway Commissioner Brian Danielsen announced that Cty.
+Hwy.
+E in Bass Lake Township south of Beaver Lake Road will be totally closed to traffic from Wednesday through Friday, Dec.
+9-11, to allow the Canadian National Railroad to make repairs to its railroad crossing on Cty.
+Hwy.
+E.

-CTH E runs south of U.S. Hwy.
+Cty.
+Hwy.
+E runs south of Hwy.
 63 approximately five miles south of Hayward, south of the Stinnett canoe landing.

 Post a comment as